ivandevp/Book/chapter-3.md

 switched to db nulltonode
 ```

 For user authentication we are going to use the [basic-auth-mongoose](https://github.com/thauburger/basic-auth-mongoose) library from github to log users in and out.
-We're also using mongoDB and the Mongoose ODM so let's add them all to our package.json file.
+We're also using mongoDB and the Mongoose ODM so let's add them all to our package.json file in the dependencies object.

 ```javascript
 ...